magomimmo/modern-cljs/README.md

 implementing a few unit tests.
 In the process we discover a few bugs in the `enfocus` codebase and correct them by first interacting with `Enfocus` in the REPL.

-# Why the name Modern ClojureScript?

-You might be wondering why this tutorial series is named `modern-cljs` when ClojureScript is only a couple of years old.
-What is ancient ClojureScript?
-I started this series while trying to port a few examples from the [Modern JavaScript: Develop and Design][34] book to ClojureScript, and now it's too late to change!

-It turns out the name is growing more appropriate each day as ClojureScript continues to evolve quickly.
-I'd like to think it was a brilliant choice, but it was just a happy accident.

 # License